jm9e/FL_Pipeline/README.md

 ## Folder structure

-`/datasets` contains prepared datasets that have been used to test various imbalances.
+`/datasets` contains prepared datasets used for the analyses.

+`/pipeline` contains the code for the federated pipeline.

-`/analysis` contains the code used for the analyses.
+`/analysis` contains the code for the analyses, using the pipeline module.

 `/plots` contains the plots showing the results of the analyses.